 Changing PID Coefficients

-The REV Robotics Expansion Hub allows a user to change the PID coefficients used for closed loop motor control.
+The REV Robotics Control Hub and REV Robotics Expansion Hub allow a user to change the PID coefficients used for closed loop motor control.
 The PID coefficients are channel and mode specific.
-Note that the Modern Robotics and Hitechnic DC motor controllers do not support adjustable PID coefficients.

 The following op mode uses an extended or enhanced DcMotor class (called “DcMotorEx”) to change the PID coefficients for the RUN_USING_ENCODER mode for a motor named “left_drive”.
 The op mode uses the setPIDCoefficients method of the DcMotorEx class to change the values.
 This method is not available with the standard DcMotor class.

-Note that changes made to the PID coefficients do not persist if you power cycle the REV Robotics Expansion Hub.
-If you need your changes to the PID to persist, you should consider modifying your op mode to store state information on the Android phone.
+Note that changes made to the PID coefficients do not persist if you power cycle the REV Robotics Control Hub or REV Robotics Expansion Hub.
+If you need your changes to the PID to persist, you should consider modifying your op mode to store state information on the Control Hub or Android phone.
 The Android Developer website has a tutorial on how to save data from your app onto an Android device here

 package org.firstinspires.ftc.teamcode;